NGC graders recently identified a fake 1917 gold sovereign with the “P” mintmark of the Perth Mint in Australia.

 NGC graders recently identified a fake 1917 gold sovereign with the “P” mintmark of the Perth Mint in Australia.
 Although the Australia 1917P Sovereign is not scarce, the premium that collectors pay for these coins presents considerable opportunity for profit to a counterfeit coin.

-In addition, a depression in the center of the king’s head is likely repeated on all fakes made by this counterfeiter.
+In addition, a depression in the center of King George V’s head is likely repeated on all fakes made by this counterfeiter.
 As a result, it can serve as a helpful, easy-to-find this counterfeit coin diagnostic.
 This depression, combined with the raised lumps and poorly defined design elements, makes identification of this counterfeit very straightforward.